datasektionen/bawang-content/en/organisation/sammansattning/body.md

 ## The Treasurer - Fabian Andréasson

 The Treasurer is responsible for the most things related to economics.
 This includes declarations, bills, payments, and accounting.
-The treasurer is an authorized signatory for the chapter.
+The Treasurer is an authorized signatory for the chapter.

 __Contact__